 Linked Data and vocabularies need to focus on how to create new kinds of vocabularies that can enable social business, such as expertise vocabularies.

-R.V.
-Guha (Google) came to answer questions about licensing and transparency.
+Additionally R.V.
+Guha (Google) came to answer questions about licensing and transparency of schema.org.
 Guha noted that data a company marks up using schema.org microdata still belongs to the website, and so that data cannot be re-used without that website's permission, but that he would investigate whether changes to the schema.org terms of use were warranted.

 Interest in following through with each of above topics was fairly well distributed, with more than ten people interested in continuing concrete work on each.